rdeneau/formation-fsharp/en/fsharp-training-08-module.md

 # Namespace: content

-A `namespace` F♯ can only contain local types and modules → Cannot contain values or functions ❗
+An F♯ `namespace` can only contain local types and modules → Cannot contain values or functions ❗
 → By comparison, it's the same in C♯ with `namespace` that contains classes / enums only